mnunberg/dotnet-documentation/query/prepared-statements.md

         }
     }

-From a user perspective the only thing that needs to be done to take advantage of prepared statements is set the AdHoc property to false.
-Note that by default, the AdHoc property is set to true.
-Also, note that there is a finite number query plans that can be cached by the SDK, so do not toggle the Adhoc property back and forth between on and off or this cached, limit may be exceeded causing cache eviction.
+From a user perspective the only thing that needs to be done to take advantage of prepared statements is set the `AdHoc` property to `false`.
+Note that by default, the `AdHoc` property is set to `true`: There is a one-time overhead at the client and network when a query is prepared, therefore only queries that are truly repeated (and are thus not ad-hoc) should modify the `AdHoc` flag to `false`.